Skip to main content

-Looking for a detailed Syllabus and Exam Pattern for the UPSC Civil Services Examination?
-This article of NEXT IAS decodes the same to give you a comprehensive idea of the UPSC Civil Services Examination’s syllabus and exam pattern.
+Looking for a detailed Syllabus and Exam Pattern for the UPSC Civil Services Examination 2024?
+This article decodes the same to give you a comprehensive idea of the UPSC Civil Services Examination’s syllabus and exam pattern.

 The Union Public Service Commission (UPSC) conducts the Civil Services Examination (CSE) every year to select candidates for India’s most prestigious jobs such as the Indian Administrative Service (IAS), Indian Police Service (IPS) etc. This exam is conducted in three stages.
 One needs to have a comprehensive understanding of the Syllabus and Exam Pattern for the three stages of the exam in order to prepare well for the same.